lhcb/bender-tutorials/getting-started/twouseless.md

 setData  ( inputdata , catalogs , castor = castor ,  grid = ['RAL','CERN','GRIDKA'] )
 ```
   2. Second, for CERN, one can use option `castor = True`, that activates the
-local look-up on input files at CERN-CASTOR and CERN-EOS.
+local look-up on input files at CERN-CASTOR and CERN-EOS storages
+(`root://castorlhcb.cern.ch` and `root://eoslhcb.cern.ch`).
-This look-up is much faster than the first options, but here the success is not guaranteed,
+This look-up is much faster than the first option,
-since not all files have their replicas at CERN.
+but here the success is not guaranteed, since not all files have their replicas at CERN.
   3. For access to special locations, e.g. some local files, Bender also makes a try to look into
      directories specified via environment variable `BENDERDATAPATH`  (column separated list of paths)
      and also  try to contruct the file names using the content of environment varibale `BENDERDATAPREFIX`